DemuteStudio/ReaHaptic/README.md

 ## How to use your exported haptic files in Game Engines:
 ---

-Reahaptic supports multiple haptic files:
+Reahaptic supports multiple haptic files, We included some example files in the [ExampleHaptics Folder](ExampleHaptics/):
 - **.haptic**: The file format used by the [Nice Vibrations](https://nice-vibrations.moremountains.com/) included in the [Feel](https://feel.moremountains.com/) **Unity** plugin.
 You can use this plugin to Intergrade Haptics into your unity game and it automatically converts the files to work for IOS, android and game pad rumbles.
 Documentation for Nice Vibrations: https://feel-docs.moremountains.com/nice-vibrations.html
 - **.haps**: The file format used by [Interhaptics](https://www.interhaptics.com/).
 Interhaptics offers a cross platform and cross game Engine haptic Integration SDK.
 It's available for **Unity** and **Unreal**.
 Same as Nice vibrations It automatically converts the file to work IOS, Android and game pad rumbles.